SEKOIA-IO/documentation/docs/xdr/features/investigate/events.md

 The events page provides a centralized view of your events and enables in depth investigation in the latest logs sent to SEKOIA.IO.
 With its complex searchbar, the possibility to easily add and remove filters and its new aggregation tool, this page lets you sort, filter, analyze and visualize logs in an efficient manner.

-In this documentation, you will learn more about the different parts that constitute the Events page:
+In this documentation, we will dive into the different parts that constitute the Events page:

 - The [Search bar](#search-bar) and its filtering and sharing options
 - The [list of events](#log-listing) and the detailed view of your parsed events